 We also had to stick firm to our business model.
 Each time a question regarding finances or marketing came up, we always referred back to the business model and how we believed that this would be the most effective way for us to achieve the greatest returns.

-Overall, competing in business plan competitions is a great way to get feedback about your startup while also potentially securing funding.
-A few business plan competitions for high school entrepreneurs that my team and I have come across are the Diamond Challenge, Blue Ocean Entrepreneurship Competition, and the TiE Entrepreneur Competition, to name a few.
+Overall, competing in business pitch competitions is a great way to get feedback about your startup while also potentially securing funding.
+A few business pitch competitions for high school entrepreneurs that my team and I have come across are the Diamond Challenge, Blue Ocean Entrepreneurship Competition, and the TiE Entrepreneur Competition, to name a few.
 I hope that my experiences can be used as a reference to help in the development of your own startup plans, pitching to investors, and competing in appropriate competitions.

-I wish you the best of luck–let me know in the comments below about your own experiences with business plan competitions and or if you have any questions about developing an impactful pitch.
+I wish you the best of luck–let me know in the comments below about your own experiences with business pitch competitions and or if you have any questions about developing an impactful pitch.
 I look forward to hearing about your entrepreneurial journey.